Moosieus/elixir-a2s/README.md

 #### [A2S_SERVERQUERY_GETCHALLENGE](https://developer.valvesoftware.com/wiki/Server_queries#A2S_SERVERQUERY_GETCHALLENGE)
 Only used by a handful of niche games.
 Normal challenge flow should work anyway.

-## Issues
-If you'd like to report an issue, please include as much information as possible to reproduce the issue.

 ## Debugging
 `A2S.Client` uses Erlang's [gen_statem](https://www.erlang.org/doc/man/gen_statem.html) behavior to function and therefore requires the following `Logger` configuration to report exceptions and crashes: